biglotteryfund/blf-alpha/docs/getting-started.md

 -   MySQL v5.7+
 -   [AWS CLI](http://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html) configured on your machine

+You will also need a modern, Bash-like terminal app.
+On Windows, Git Bash is recommended.

 Once you have the prerequisites installed on your machine, and have the project checked out locally, run these commands in your terminal of choice:

 ## Install dependencies